-Egypt hunts down killers after 235 killed in mosque attack
+Egypt mosque attack toll climbs above 300

 It also targeted a number of terrorist outposts containing weapons, ammunition and radical elements, Rifai said.

-President Abdel Fattah el-Sisi had vowed to respond to the massacre with "brute force."

-Al Rawadah mosque is known as the birthplace of an important Sufi cleric.
-Sufism is a mystical branch of Islam that some ultra-orthodox Muslims consider heretical.
+Al Rawdah mosque is known as the birthplace of an important Sufi cleric.
+Sufism is a mystical branch of Islam that some jihadists consider heretical.

-No one has claimed responsibility, but the strike bears the hallmarks of an attack by ISIS.

-The attack started when an explosive went off in a building adjacent to the mosque, and gunmen fired at worshipers as they fled, witnesses told CNN.
-They said gunmen then entered the mosque and fired at those inside.
+Witnesses told CNN Friday that the attack started when an explosive device went off in a building adjacent to the mosque and that gunmen fired at worshippers as they fled.
+Gunmen then entered the mosque and fired at those inside, they said.

 The attackers had also set up "ambush" locations and opened fire on ambulances as they transported the wounded to al-Arish before the arrival of security services, according to witnesses.